Main menu:

 Liz Vaughan

-Liz has been the driving force behind the considerable success of UKCAF in frustrating the attempts of the lunatic dental sector's obsession in promoting this mad medical assault on the British public - see About UKCAF.
+Liz has been the driving force behind the considerable success of UKCAF in frustrating the attempts of the largely scientifically iliterate dental sector's obsession in promoting this medical assault on the British public - see About UKCAF.

 Doug Cross

-Doug is a Fellow of the Society of Biology, a Chartered Biologist and a European Professional Biologist.
-His detailed CVs can be accessed by clicking HERE
+Doug is a Fellow of the Royal Society of Biology, Chartered Biologist and an Honorary Member of the Collegium Basilea

-She has also applied her understanding of the psychological basis behind the creative process of artistic expression to the application of art therapy, to help disturbed nd disabled people reach an understanding of their problems and overcome their own personal difficulties.
+She has also applied her understanding of the psychological basis behind the creative process of artistic expression.
+She is a qualified Art Therapist, and has worked with disturbed and disabled people to help them understand their problems and overcome their own personal difficulties.

-His practical experience in the field, in research laboratories and in Courts at all levels, and his competence in the fields of engineering, toxicology, public health management, legal compliance and human rights applications enables him to provide Clients with a uniquely comprehensive service as n independent Consultant with a formidable international reputation.
+His practical experience in the field, in research laboratories and in Courts at all levels, and his competence in the fields of engineering, toxicology, public health management, legal compliance and human rights enables him to provide Clients with a uniquely comprehensive service as an independent Consultant.

 Liz has worked as a painter for many years, using watercolours, oils, pastels and acrylics to experiment with form and composition.
-She has moved away from conventional semi-pictorial representations, and now develops images in which complex colour relationships transfer life and movement onto her abstract canvases.
+She has moved away from conventional semi-pictorial representations, and now develops more abstract images in which complex colour relationships transfer life and movement onto her large canvases.

-He lectures to University students studying forensic sciences, and often carries out forensic investigations in his workshop-laboratory, to provide Clients with novel approaches to solving intractable environmental problems.
+Doug lectures to University students studying forensic sciences, and often carries out forensic investigations in his workshop-laboratory, to provide Clients with novel approaches to solving intractable environmental problems.
+He is the author of the chapter on Environmental Forensics in John Wiley and Son's 'Enclyclopaedia of Forensic Science'

 'Force 10'